Read the Small Print

 What Happens When Things Go Wrong?

-Yes, everything may well run smoothly over the duration of the contract, but what if things go wrong?
-What happens if there is a breach on either side?
-Think up a range of scenarios that could happen to your business and check to see if the contract is robust enough to deal with them so that you have a chance of coming out on top.
+Yes, things may run smoothly over the course of the contract, but what if something goes wrong?
+What happens in the event of a breach, either on your side or theirs?
+Think about various scenarios that could affect your business and check if the contract is strong enough to protect you in those situations.

-In our experience there are some terrible contracts out there that can tie your business up and cause unnecessary aggravation.
-They can also cost you a good deal more money than you first envisioned.
-The simple act of reading a contract carefully and not being in a hurry to sign can save you a lot of heartache in the long run.
+In our experience, there are some dreadful contracts out there that can tie your business up in knots and cause unnecessary frustration.
+They can also cost you much more than you initially expected.
+Simply taking the time to read a contract carefully—and not being in a rush to sign—can save you a lot of heartache in the long run.

 Remember, your signature is important.
 Use it wisely.
 Read the small print!